 Who is responsible for a dog bite incident?

-In addition, landlords can be held responsible for dog bite attacks that took place on their property even if they did not own the animal.
+In addition, landlords can be held responsible for dog bite attacks that took place on their property.
 Likewise, banks and lenders that lease property can be legally liable for such attacks.
 In California, moneylenders and banks took control of homes and property after the housing market crashed.
-In this manner, they assumed the role of landlords which makes them financially responsible for any animal attack that occurs on the property that they control.
+They assumed the role of landlords which makes them financially responsible for any animal attack that occurs on the property.